Working with HTML DOM in Silverlight 2 Beta 1 using the Bridge Pattern

 Conclusion

-I have actually never had such a usefull need to use the Bridge Pattern before, and this time it really saves the day.
-I hope Microsoft adds better support for the different HTML DOM Elements properties and style properties to the Silverlight 2 final release, or at least open up the HtmlElement object for inheritence.
-If neither, at least we can use the Bridge Pattern to fullfill our needs.
+I have actually never had such a useful need to use the Bridge Pattern before, and this time it really saves the day.
+I hope Microsoft adds better support for the different HTML DOM Elements properties and style properties to the Silverlight 2 final release, or at least open up the HtmlElement object for inheritance.
+If neither, at least we can use the Bridge Pattern to fulfill our needs.